 Whether developing a theory of change or strategic plan, or designing and implementing developmental evaluations in complex, emergent conditions, I am a deep listener and fluent translator of data from one perspective to another.
 While this work of translation draws on my experiences as an activist, nonprofit leader, and academic, I ground it all in my love for teaching and appreciation for the many points of view I have learned from and inhabited throughout my life.

-Read Anjie’s AEA talk, “Trust and Numbers,” in a 3-part Medium post, starting here.
+Read Anjie’s AEA talk, “Trust & Numbers,” in a three-part Medium post: Part 1, Part 2, Part 3.

 Listen to Anjie’s interview about the historical concept of objectivity as it relates to whiteness, equity, and our always-situated human judgment on the Evaluland podcast here.